yayaismaail/my-budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my colleagues at Microverse for their support during the project.
-I would like to also give credit to Gregoire Vella in Behance for his wonderful design.
+Not only that, I would like to give credit to Gregoire Vella in Behance for his wonderful design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>